ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 >* How do our brains form working memory representations?
->* How do we allocate limited working memory resources?
->* How does working memory guide our behaviors?
+>* How do we use working memory to guide our behaviors?

 My research combines psychophysics, eye-tracking, neuroimage (EEG, fMRI), machine learning, and computational modeling to explore these exciting research questions.
 I especially enjoy foraging scientific innovation by designing new experimental approaches and combining up-to-date techniques.
 I also want to contribute to clinical applications in mental and brain disorders.